 If they act according to the |Dhamma::teachings of the Buddha that point to the nature of reality, the ultimate truth [dhamma]|;

-Abandoning passion, |aversion::ill will, hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]|, and |illusion::delusion, erroneous belief, false idea, misapprehension; it fuels further confusion and doubt [moha]|,
+Abandoning passion, |aversion::hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]|, and |delusion::illusion, misperception, erroneous belief, false idea, misapprehension; a fundamental distortion of reality that sustains confusion, clouds discernment, and fuels further doubt [moha]|,

-|Clearly comprehending::fully understanding [sammappajāna]| with a well-liberated mind,
+|clearly comprehending::fully understanding [sammappajāna]| with a well-liberated mind;

-|Not clinging to::not taking as mine, not grasping onto, not taking possession of [anupādiyāna]| here or there,
+|Not clinging to::not taking as mine, not grasping onto, not taking possession of [anupādiyāna]| here or hereafter,

 They partake in the true ascetic life.